This is some text inside of a div block.

 Virtual data rooms also allow for data sharing without the need for physical data rooms, saving time and money by allowing information sharing while ensuring that it is only shared with those who should have access to it.

-Data rooms eliminate the need to make in person trips to share data as well as eliminating the variables involved with the mail process.
+Data rooms eliminate the need to make in person trips to share data as well as eliminate the variables involved with the mail process.

 Monitoring the progress of a deal or project is made significantly more straightforward with the use of a data room.
 Progress can be tracked and the workflow can be managed by using a unified dashboard that all those involved, no matter from what location, can see.